mit-rss/path_planning/README.md

 - **Part D:** Demonstrate the deployment of your path planning and following in the TESSE simulator.
 Note: you will use the ground truth pose in TESSE for this section (rather than running localization) in order to lessen variability caused by differing machine specs.

-You will have two weeks to complete this lab; however, you should start early!
+You will have **one and a half** weeks to complete this lab (longer for the report); you should start early!
 This lab has multiple parts, and furthermore, a simple implementation of a path planning algorithm may not suffice - you are expected to optimize your algorithms.
 This will take time!

 We are encouraging parallelization by breaking up the components of the lab into distinct parts.
 Parts A and B can be implemented separately, and then integrated together once they are working individually.

 Looking ahead, there will be a final challenge where you will need to be able to quickly and accurately track your planned (and optimized) trajectories.
 Your team will likely be using the components from this lab with a couple of modifications and tuning, so it is to your advantage to write good algorithms for this lab.

-*Note: If you were unable to complete Lab 5, or your solution is not suitable for real-time usage, you may use the instructor solution for particle filter localization from Lab 5.
-It’s based on the same skeleton, so you should be able to download this and use it out of the box.
-You will not be penalized for using the staff solution for localization.
-Lab 5 solution code will be released after it is due.*

 ## Grading